genesiscommunitysuccess/docs/docs/03_server-modules/05_access-control/04_password_authentication.md

 * `passwordExpiryNotificationDays` specifies how many days before their password expiry, a user is notified.
 If null or undefined a user not notified in advance of their password expiry.
 Default: null.

 ### passwordRetry
-The `passwordRetry` function allows you configure settings for limiting the rate at which a user can retry passwords.
+The `passwordRetry` function allows you to configure settings for limiting the rate at which a user can retry passwords.
 It allows the following variables to be set:

 * `maxAttempts` specifies the maximum number of attempts allowed if a user enters a wrong password.
 Default: 3 attempts.
 * `waitTimeMins` specifies the time to wait in minutes when the maximum number of incorrect attempts is reached, before allowing a user to try again.
 Default: 5 minutes.